wikimedia/performance-synthetic-monitoring-tests/README.md

 3. `nohup ./loop.sh sitespeedio &`
 4. `tail -f /tmp/sitespeed.io.log`

 If you want to run multiple test scenarios on one server, you can do that by feeding multiple test paths to the start script.
-In the test folder we have *replayDesktop* , *replayEmulatedMobile*, *sitespeedio* and *webpagetest*.
-To run both replay tests after each other, start the script like this: `nohup ./loop.sh replayDesktop replayEmulatedMobile &`
+In the test folder we have *desktopReplay* , *emulatedMobileReplay*, *sitespeedio* and *webpagetest*.
+To run both replay tests after each other, start the script like this: `nohup ./loop.sh desktopReplay emulatedMobileReplay &`

 ## Add new tests